eadle/p2ptv/README.md

 the [WebM Byte Stream Format](https://w3c.github.io/media-source/webm-byte-stream-format.html) directly to the browser where the experimental [MSE](https://w3c.github.io/media-source/) API is used for playback.
 Livestreams are transcoded from RTMP or from a file before being processed by this module.

-The plan is to **significantly** reduce the cost of livestreaming by forming a P2P distribution network using WebRTC.
-Right now, it is working only as a client-server architecture.
+The plan is to significantly reduce the cost of livestreaming by forming a P2P distribution network using WebRTC. **Currently has only client-server implementation**.
 If you're interested in starting a webservice, it is probably in your best interest to use conventional streaming methods.

 Please note that this is alpha software.
 Meaning it is experimental,